 SDUC – Secure Digital Ultra Capacity – Card capacities: up to 128TB

-These different types of SD cards all have the same form factor, although the pin layout on the back of SDXC and SDUC cards is different to the earlier SD and SDHC cards.
+These different types of SD cards all have the same form factor, although the pin layout on the back of SDXC and SDUC cards is different from the earlier SD and SDHC cards.
 Essentially what you see here is like a timeline of SD card evolution.
 Most devices built after 2010 will have a card slot that is compatible with SDXC cards, but if you’re not sure, you should consult the manual for your camera because an SDXC card will not work in a slot that was only designed for older SD or SDHC cards.
 However, older SD and SDHC cards will work in an SDXC or SDUC slot.
 SDUC cards are based on the newer SD Express interface which uses PCIe and NVMe transfer protocols to allow a huge increase in read and write speeds compared to all previous versions (up to 958MB/s).
 At the time of writing this guide, the SD Express format has been announced, but there has yet to be a camera that supports it, or a manufacturer making SDUC cards that use is.
-Their time will come though.

 Now, this part might seem complicated, but let me simplify things for you.
 As SD cards evolved, these new types of cards essentially just allowed higher capacities and higher speeds.
 All you need to do is concentrate on getting an SD card that has the right capacity for your needs (16GB, 32GB, 64GB, 128GB etc.) and then possibly using the information in the next sections to make sure the card also has the speed that you need.
 If your camera is from after 2010 then it won’t matter what SD format the card is.
 Out of all of the little logos that are stamped on an SD card, this one is perhaps the least important.
-Just get the capacity that’s right for you, and double check that your camera will support it.
+Just get the capacity that’s right for you, and double-check that your camera will support it.
 The answer will be ‘yes’ for 99% of you.

 UHS-I and UHS-II

-Recently I have seen more and more card manufacturers simplify this to just putting a I or a II on the card, and omitting the UHS lettering (see header image of ProGrade Digital card).
+Recently I have seen more and more card manufacturers simplify this to just putting an I or a II on the card, and omitting the UHS lettering (see header image of ProGrade Digital card).
 Probably because they now have to have so many other symbols on there too!

 UHS-II is a faster interface and the pin layout on the back of the card is different - it was introduced with SDHC, so you will not find any old SD cards that use UHS-II.
 The thing to remember with this one is that both the card and the device you are putting it into need to have UHS-II in order for you to actually see the speed benefits associated with this newer interface.
 There are some popular cameras out there that actually have a UHS-I SD card slot in them, such as the Canon 5D Mark IV.
 Putting a UHS-II card into a camera that has a UHS-I slot in it will work, but you won't see the speed benefits as it will just fall back to the UHS-I protocol.

 That said, were you to have a UHS-II memory card reader such as the ProGrade Digital Dual-Slot reader that I tested recently, you would at least be able to benefit from faster downloading of your photos onto your computer.
-In other words, just because your camera doesn’t support UHS-II doesn’t mean you should entirely write off the option of getting a UHS-II card.
-The other thing to remember is that more and more cameras are supporting the faster UHS-II standard, so it’s quite possible that your next camera will support it.
+In other words, just because your camera doesn't support UHS-II doesn't mean you should entirely write off the option of getting a UHS-II card.
+The other thing to remember is that more and more cameras are supporting the faster UHS-II standard, so your next camera will support it.

 SD Speed Classes - U, V.

-This is where the SD Card Association has made a real mess, and on the face of things it seems much more complicated than it really is.
+This is where the SD Card Association has made a real mess, and on the face of things, it seems much more complicated than it really is.
 A speed class is simply a way to define the minimum continuous write speed of the card.
 Not a peak write speed, but an actual minimum continuous speed that a device can count on being available to it with any given card.
 This is important because if your camera shoots 4K video then you need to use a card that, at very least, delivers a minimum continuous write speed that is high enough for that video format.

 The complication in all of this comes from the fact that the SD Card Association has changed the way they represent this information three times.
-I’m hoping that the table below will make things clear to you, but essentially they started off by calling thing “Class 2”, “Class 6” or “Class 10” to mean a minimum write speed of 2MB/s, 6MB/s or 10MB/s in these examples.
+I'm hoping that the table below will make things clear to you, but essentially they started off by calling things "Class 2", "Class 6" or "Class 10" to mean a minimum write speed of 2MB/s, 6MB/s or 10MB/s in these examples.

 Then they decided that this was too many letters to write on the SD card, so they changed it to use the U-standard and things took the form of U1 and U3.
-In these examples, U1 corresponds to a minium speed of 10MB/s and U3 is 30MB/s – essentially just divide by 10 and stick a U in front of it.
+In these examples, U1 corresponds to a minimum speed of 10MB/s and U3 is 30MB/s - essentially just divide by 10 and stick a U in front of it.
 But the problem here is that people kept using different standards to describe things.
-So a card might say Class 10, U1 on it, which both mean exactly the same thing!
-A camera manufacturer might say that their camera needs at least a Class 10 card in it, but if an SD card company had entirely moved to the U-standard, and was labelling their cards as U1 instead of Class 10, they might lose a sale to a confused customer who was just scanning the shelves looking for a card that said “Class 10”.
-End result: cards that say both Class 10 and U1 on them.
+So a card might say Class 10, U1 on it, which both mean the same thing!
+A camera manufacturer might say that their camera needs at least a Class 10 card in it, but if an SD card company had entirely moved to the U-standard, and was labelling their cards as U1 instead of Class 10, they might lose a sale to a confused customer who was just scanning the shelves looking for a card that said "Class 10".
+Result: cards that say both Class 10 and U1 on them.

 But it actually gets even dumber than that because card manufacturers now feel the need to use the old standards on the cards even when their card speeds have long surpassed those lower speeds.
 For example, take another look at the card in the header image.
 It has both the C1 (Class 10) symbol AND the U3 symbol on it.
-Remember that U3 guarantees a minimum of 30MB/s write speed, so it’s 100% pointless to also have the C1 symbol on the card because all this is saying is that it will deliver a minimum of 10MB/s.
-Well yes, of course it will!
-If it’s going to deliver 30MB/s, of course you’ll also get 10MB/s because, well, that’s just how numbers work!
+Remember that U3 guarantees a minimum of 30MB/s write speed, so it's 100% pointless to also have the C1 symbol on the card because all this is saying is that it will deliver a minimum of 10MB/s.
+Well yes, of course, it will!
+If it's going to deliver 30MB/s, of course, you'll also get 10MB/s because, well, that's just how numbers work!

-Then the association decided to take things another step and implement the V-standard, which means exactly the same thing as the U-standard but uses a different letter.
+Then the association decided to take things another step and implement the V-standard, which means the same thing as the U-standard but uses a different letter.
 For example, a V30 card guarantees 30MB/s, just the same as a U3 card does.
 So now you have cards that have a V-standard on them, a U-standard, and a Class C-standard when all they really need is one of them to tell us what we need to know.
 What a mess!

-Honestly, I’m a pretty big photo gear nerd and until I really looked into all of this I was totally clueless as to why there were so many ratings stamped on these cards.
+Honestly, I'm a pretty big photo gear nerd and until I really looked into all of this I was totally clueless as to why there were so many ratings stamped on these cards.
 When I discovered that many of them were redundant, old and pointless I was really surprised!
-Hopefully this table will clear things up for you:
+Hopefully, this table will clear things up for you: